David Grisdale '08

 In addition to serving as the editor of The Tiger and as a Resident Advisor, Tim volunteered as a student with both the Prince Edward Volunteer Rescue Squad and the Hampden-Sydney Volunteer Fire Department, attaining the rank of Chief during his senior year.
 After H-SC, Tim broadened his public service by working with the Virginia State Police for several years before becoming the Fire Chief of the Town of Farmville.
 He is now a Captain in the Training and Education Unit for the Chesterfield Fire and EMS department.

-A double major in History and Political Science, Christopher studied abroad in China, Germany, and on the Virginia Program at Oxford; he was President of the Union-Philanthropic Society and was tapped for Omicron Delta Kappa.
-After graduation he taught English at a public high school in China, later pursuing graduate studies in history and international relations at Oxford and at Georgetown.
-With the U.S. Department of State since 2002, he has served overseas in China and Sudan, and in Washington as Special Assistant to Secretaries of State Condoleezza Rice and Hillary Clinton.
-He is now Consul for Political and Economic Affairs at the U.S. Consulate General Osaka-Kobe in Japan.
+A History and Political Science double major, Christopher studied abroad in China, Germany, and on the Virginia Program at Oxford.
+He served as President of the Union-Philanthropic Society his senior year and was tapped for Omicron Delta Kappa.
+After graduation he taught English in China and pursued graduate studies in history and international relations at Oxford and Georgetown.
+He joined the U.S. Department of State in 2002 and has served overseas in China and Japan, and in Washington as Special Assistant to Secretaries of State Condoleezza Rice and Hillary Rodham Clinton.
+He is currently studying advanced Chinese at the American Institute in Taiwan and will begin a new assignment at the U.S. Embassy in Beijing in 2015.

 Bill Wright '94